eclipse-archived/smarthome/docs/sources/development/guidelines.md

 1. Every class, interface and enumeration must have an @author tag in its JavaDoc for every author that wrote a substantial part of the file.
 1. Every constant, field and method with default, protected or public visibility should have JavaDoc (optional, but encouraged for private visibility as well)
 1. Code must be formatted using the provided [code formatter](https://github.com/eclipse/smarthome/blob/master/targetplatform/esh-formatter.xml) and [clean up](https://github.com/eclipse/smarthome/blob/master/targetplatform/esh-clean-up.xml) settings (import them into your IDE).
+1. Generics must be used where applicable.
+1. Code should not show any warnings.
+Warnings that cannot be circumvented should be suppressed by using the @SuppressWarnings annotation.
+1. For dependency injection, OSGi Declarative Services should be used.
+1. Packages that contain classes that are not meant to be used by other bundles should have "internal" in their package name.

 ## B. OSGi Bundles